|University of Arkansas at Little Rock|

 - To strengthen the brand of the university.

 - To meet requirements of state and/or federal laws.

 - To solicit bids for construction projects, insurance coverage, purchase or sale of equipment and commodities.

 All advertisements must be approved by the UALR Office of Communications and Marketing with the exception of ads to advertise position vacancies, solicit bids for construction projects, insurance coverage, and purchase or sale of equipment and commodities.

 - Faculty, staff, and student organizations must consult with and receive approval from the Office of Communications and Marketing before meeting with advertising representatives and before placing advertising to ensure the best pricing and placement, appropriateness, and to make sure ads meet UALR graphic standards.
 The exception is the UALR student newspaper, The Forum.

 All university publications, web servers and/or websites may not be used for advertising or accept advertising payments with the exception of the student newspaper, The Forum.

-Any contracts with advertising or public relations firms will be negotiated by the Office of Communications.
+Any contracts with advertising or public relations firms will be negotiated by the Office of Communications and Marketing.